solo-io/gloo/docs/content/contributing/documentation/_index.md

 ---
-title: Contributing to the Gloo Edge Documentation
+title: Contribute to the Gloo Edge docs
 menuTitle: Documentation
 weight: 20
 description: Read this guide to help make Gloo Edge docs the best they can be!